E.T. (character): Video games

 Atari, Inc. produced a video game based on the film for the Atari 2600 and hired Howard Scott Warshaw to program the game.
 The game was rushed in five weeks to release within the 1982 holiday season.
 Released in Christmas 1982, the game was critically panned, with nearly every aspect of the game facing heavy criticism.
-It has since been considered to be one of the worst video games ever made.
+It is considered to be one of the worst video games ever made.
 It was also a commercial failure.
 It has been cited as a major contributing factor to the video game industry crash of 1983, and has been frequently referenced and mocked in popular culture as a cautionary tale about the dangers of rushed game development and studio interference.
 In what was initially deemed an urban legend, reports from 1983 stated that as a result of overproduction and returns, millions of unsold cartridges were secretly buried in an Alamogordo, New Mexico landfill and covered with a layer of concrete.
 In April 2014, diggers hired to investigate the claim confirmed that the Alamogordo landfill contained many E.T. cartridges, among other games.

 In 2017, video game developer Zen Studios released a pinball adaptation as part of the Universal Classics add-on pack for the virtual pinball game Pinball FX 3.
-It features 3-D animated figures of Elliot, E.T. and his spacecraft.
+It features 3-D animated figures of Elliott, E.T. and his spacecraft.